ruggeri/tech-notes/math/algebra.md

 interesting: to see it as nothing more than a parallelized/vectorized version of solving for one inverse.

-**TODO**: Perhaps I should have more geometric intuition about manipulations of the rowspace.

 Performing "half" of this elimination can be seen to build the `LU` decomposition.
 Here, what we do is we start with `IA`.
 Then, when we add a row, we do the row operation on `A`, but the opposite operation